atharparvezce/python_code/README.md

-# These are my python basics learning coding files for ML.
+# These are my python basics learning coding files for Machine Learning.